cbmarc/NaturalAutomation/README.md

 ## Goal ##

 The goal is to have a skeleton framework to use wherever needed, easily extendable and well documented.
-Oviously that goal is still a tad to far :)
+Obviously that goal is still a tad to far :)